wp-pwa/wp-plugin/readme.txt

 == Description ==

 The simplest way to create Progressive Web Apps with WordPress.
 No coding skills required.
 Free forever.

-= Our promise =

-* *Free forever*.
-Worona is free and it will always be.
-We strongly support a free, open internet.

-* *Hassle-free*.
-Getting your site ready for mobile can be time-consuming, frustrating, and expensive, but we believe it doesn’t have to be that way.
-We’ve built Worona to remove all barriers and make mobile easy.

-* *Future-proof*.
-We will always do our best to provide you with whatever the future brings in mobile development.
-There’s no reason to worry - we won’t never let you down.

 == Installation ==